-Since 1982 the Eldercare Foundation has donated over $9 million to support care for the elderly.
-For extended care residents, we’ve funded specialized equipment, planted over a dozen therapeutic gardens, purchased wheelchair-accessible vans for community outings, funded palliative care rooms, visiting areas and home-like enhancements, and provided funding for valuable programs like Music Therapy, Animal Assisted Therapy, entertainment and hands-on ‘arts in community’ programs for residents.
+Since 1982 the Eldercare Foundation has donated over $9.5 million to support care for our valued elders.
+For extended care residents, we’ve funded specialized equipment, planted therapeutic gardens, purchased wheelchair-accessible vans for community outings, funded palliative care rooms, visiting areas and home-like enhancements, and provided funding for valuable programs like Music Therapy, Animal Assisted Therapy, entertainment and hands-on ‘arts in community’ programs for residents.

 We have also provided program support and funding for community programs that help people stay in their own homes longer and provide respite for family caregivers.

 Through our education awards and endowment program, we have funded continued education for care giving staff and research grants to promote enhanced quality of life for the elderly, both now and into the future.

 Residential Care Facilities: Total = 731 people